benbeezy1/AWS-Labs/Compute/Lab-01-create-ec2-rdc/README.md

-<h1>Create EC2 Instance and Connect to a windows machine using RDC</h1>
+<h1>Create a windows EC2 Instance and Connect it using Remote Desktop Connnection (RDC)</h1>

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
+In this lab, a windows EC2 instance was launched  using Amazon Machine Images (AMI), AWS provided preconfigured instance templates.
+Specically, we created this instance from microsoft windows server.
+And the goal was to connect to this instance using Remote Desktop Connection (RDC).
 This lab demonstrates how to launch a Windows EC2 instance and connect to it using Remote Desktop Connection (RDC).
 The objective is to understand the core components required to deploy and access a Windows virtual machine in AWS, including AMIs, instance types, key pairs, VPC networking, and security group configuration.
 <br /><br />